boushka9/starry-sunrise/README.md

   From the root URL of 'http://localhost:3001/api/' you can access the API data of the tables for 'Categories', 'Products', and 'Tags'.

-  To test GET requests for all data from each table, input the table name after 'api/' (EX: 'api/categories', 'api/products', or 'api/tags').
+  To test GET requests for all data from each table, input the table name after 'api/'.

+  (EX: 'api/categories', 'api/products', or 'api/tags')

-  To test GET requests for an individual item by it's ID, input the table name followd by the desired item's ID (EX: 'api/products/5').
+  To test GET requests for an individual item by it's ID, input the table name followd by the desired item's ID.

+  (EX: 'api/products/5').

   ![](public/images/get-id.gif)